preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 ## Installation

-Install the testing library Preact adapter via the following command:
+Install the testing-library Preact adapter via the following command:

 ```sh
 npm install --save-dev @testing-library/preact
 ```

 > Note: This library relies on a DOM environment being present.
 If you're using [Jest](https://github.com/facebook/jest) it's already included and enabled by default.
-If you're using another test runner like [mocha](https://github.com/mochajs/mocha) or [jasmine](https://github.com/jasmine/jasmine) you can add a DOM environment to node yourself by installing [jsdom](https://github.com/jsdom/jsdom).
+If you're using another test runner like [mocha](https://github.com/mochajs/mocha) or [jasmine](https://github.com/jasmine/jasmine) you can add a DOM environment to node by installing [jsdom](https://github.com/jsdom/jsdom).

 ## Usage